sofiakbergstrom/BB2490/project_diary.md

 ## 2015-03-16
 We have decided to focus on the heatmap and the contamination part.
 We want the heatmaps color to be a gradient from white to red where red indicates more reads.

 Marc's pipeline is filtering the reads and removes all read that are longer than 36 bases.
+The toolbox FASTX is used and specifically fastx_trimmer is used to do this ```fastx_trimmer -f 1 -l 36```.
 One of our aims is to try to get a hunch of how bad the libary prep was for the six projects (we know thay they was bad), which means that we want to know how many reads we had that was really long.
 In the libary prep is adapters ligated to the ends of each fragment and a size selection performed.
 If the size selection didn't worked properly, too long fragments will still be present.
 When the fragments are sequenced, the once that are too long will not be read completely.
 This means that the adapters wont be included in the read.
 When we then are trimming the reads, when we are removing the adapters, we will get a number of reads that haven't been trimmed (since they doesn't have any adapter to remove) and that number can be compared to the number of trimmed reads.
 This will be a indication of how suffcient the libary prep was.

+The toolbox FASTX is also used to remove low quality reads and trimming the adapters.
+This does cutadapt also do but just by adding different options.
+For example can the option -q specify the quality cutoff you want to use.

 ## 2015-03-14
 The jobs wont start on Uppmax until moday.
 We can change the time allocation but then we risk that the job is killed before it finishes.
 Guillermo send some jobs anyway with shorter allocation time and they will soon start!! =D START_TIME 2015-03-15T02:57:00